grpc/proposal/L23-node-protobufjs-library.md

  - `objects`: a boolean indicating that empty objects should be set for missing object values even if `defaults` is `false`.
  - `oneofs`: a boolean indicating that virtual oneof properties should be set to the present field's name.
  - `json`: a boolean indicating that additional JSON compatibility conversions should be performed.
- - `include`: an array of strings listing paths in which to search for imported `.proto` files.
+ - `includeDirs`: an array of strings listing paths in which to search for imported `.proto` files.

 ## Rationale